59 pages 1 hour read

 Plot Summary

 Elsa is unaware that Granny has cancer because the adults in her life have kept it a secret.
 The night before her death, Granny asks Elsa to deliver a letter for her.
-She tells Elsa that with this letter, she is about to embark on a treasure hunt, a most wonderful adventure.
+She tells Elsa that with this letter, she is about to embark on a treasure hunt.
 Elsa is devastated by Granny’s death and confused by her mission.
 Still, she delivers Granny’s letter, which is addressed to a mysterious tenant in her building, a man Elsa has always feared and refers to as “The Monster.”
-However, Elsa soon learns that he is not the terrifying beast she had imagined him to be.
-He is a friend of Granny’s, with a troubled past but a gentle and loyal nature.
-Elsa also meets Our Friend, an enormous hound dog that Granny has kept in the building, who turns out to be Elsa’s faithful defender.

 She also learns more about Granny’s life before Elsa was born.
 Elsa realizes that because of Granny’s job, Mum grew up without a mother to take care of her.
 Elsa is angry with Granny for this, as well as for dying and leaving them.
-However, she decides to see Granny’s treasure hunt through to the end, hoping that the last letter will be Granny’s apology to Mum.
+However, she decides to complete Granny’s treasure hunt, hoping the last letter will be Granny’s apology to Mum.

-Elsa’s real-life fairy tale adventure also includes a “dragon” (or “shadow”) in the form of Sam, a violent man who appears to be stalking Elsa but who is really in pursuit of his estranged son, the boy with the syndrome.
-The wurse protects the boy, but in doing so is fatally stabbed by Sam.
+Elsa’s real-life fairy tale adventure also includes a “dragon” (or “shadow”) in the form of Sam, a violent man who appears to be stalking Elsa but who is really looking for his estranged son, the boy with the syndrome.
+The wurse protects the boy but in doing so is fatally stabbed by Sam.

-Elsa cannot bear the thought of losing the wurse, her best friend, immediately after she has lost Granny, but Wolfheart helps her learn how to let go of those you love.
+Elsa cannot bear the thought of losing the wurse, her best friend, immediately after losing Granny, but Wolfheart helps her learn to let go of those you love.
 She thanks the wurse and says it doesn’t have to protect the castle anymore; now it can go to the Land-of-Almost-Awake and protect Granny.

-Elsa’s baby brother is born the same day that the wurse dies.
+Elsa’s baby brother is born the same day the wurse dies.
 Mum and George name him Harry, after Elsa’s favorite literary figure, Harry Potter.
-Though Elsa was jealous of the baby before he was born, she decides she doesn’t want to be the kind of siblings who are always fighting, and she promises to always care for Harry and tell him all of Granny’s fairy tales.
+Though Elsa was jealous of the baby before he was born, she doesn’t want to be the kind of siblings who are always fighting.
+She promises to always care for Harry and tell him all of Granny’s fairy tales.

 blurred text